The Petcover Partnership team is thrilled to officially announce our first Exotic Pet Brand Ambassador - Ben Dessen.Read more

 Entertainment is Key

 Cockatoos are highly intelligent and curious creatures and can easily get bored if not provided with enough stimuli.
 If you are leaving your cockatoo alone for long stretches of time, make sure you give them a decent supply of toys and things to chew on.
 Cockatoos also like listening to music and watching films.
-Leave the radio on and place it next to their cage or enjoy some bonding time with your bird and pop on a DVD that you will both enjoy.
+Leave the radio on and place it next to their cage or you can enjoy some bonding time with your bird and pop on a film or TV show that you will both enjoy.

 Establish a Routine